 Investment in LAIF - The District participates in the Local Agency Investment Fund.
 (LAIF), a voluntary program created by statute (California Government Code Section 16429).
 The Local Investment Advisory Board provides oversight for LAIF.
 Market valuation is conducted monthly and fund policies, goals, and objectives are reviewed annually.
 All securities are purchased under Government Code Sections 16430 and 16480.4 and are held by a third party custodian.
-The District has the right to withdraw its deposited moneys from LAIF upon demand.
-The fair value of the statements at amounts based upon the District's pro-rata share of the fair value provided by LAIF for the entire LAIF portfolio in relation to the amortized cost of that portfolio.
-Included in LAIF's investment portfolio are collateralized mortgage obligations, mortgage-backed securities, other asset-backed securities, loans to certain state agencies, and floating rate securities issued by federal agencies, government-sponsored enterprises, and corporations.
-As of June 30, 2013, less than 5% of LAIF's investment portfolio was invested in structured notes and other asset-backed securities.
+The District has the right to withdraw its deposited monies from LAIF upon demand.
+The fair value of District's investment in the pool is reported in the accompanying financial statements at amounts based upon the District's pro-rata share of the fair value provided by LAIF for the entire LAIF portfolio in relation to the amortized cost of that portfolio.
+Included in LAIF's investment portfolio are collateralized mortgage obligations, mortgage-backed securities, other asset-backed securities, and loans to certain state agencies, floating rate securities issued by federal agencies, government-sponsored enterprises, and corporations.
+As of June 30, 2014, less than 5% of LAIF's investment portfolio was invested in structured notes and other asset-backed securities.
 Due to the portfolio's characteristics, LAIF's exposure and the District's related exposure to credit, market, and legal risk is considered minimal.